GSA/digitalgov.gov/content/resources/an-introduction-to-inclusion.md

 ## What can I do next?

-As the design system team at the Consumer Financial Protection Bureau (CFPB) said, “Before we’re able to design equitable and inclusive products for the people and communities we serve, we must first turn our attention to the ways in which we work.”
+As the design system team at the Consumer Financial Protection Bureau (CFPB) said,

+{{< card-quote text="Before we’re able to design equitable and inclusive products for the people and communities we serve, we must first turn our attention to the ways in which we work." cite="" >}}

 Check out the [CFPB guidelines for equity-centered design](https://cfpb.github.io/design-system/guidelines/overview).
 These guidelines include several activities that you and your team can use to build a greater understanding of who you’re working with and how they experience the situation you’re addressing.